Commuter rail: Oceania

-New Zealand has two frequent suburban rail services comparable to those in Australia: the Auckland rail network is operated by Auckland One Rail and the Wellington rail network is operated by Transdev Wellington.
+New Zealand has two frequent suburban rail services comparable to those in Australia: the Auckland rail network is operated by Auckland One Rail, and the Wellington rail network is operated by Transdev Wellington.

 Hybrid systems

-Hybrid urban-suburban rail systems exhibiting characteristics of both rapid transit and commuter rail serving a metropolitan region are common in German-speaking countries, where they are known as S-Bahn.
+Hybrid urban-suburban rail systems that exhibit characteristics of both rapid transit and commuter rail, serving a metropolitan region, are common in German-speaking countries, where they are known as S-Bahn.
 Other examples include: Lazio regional railways in Rome, the RER in France and the Elizabeth line, London Underground Metropolitan line, London Overground and Merseyrail in the UK.
-Comparable systems can be found in Australia such as Sydney Trains and Metro Trains Melbourne, and in Japan with many urban and suburban lines operated by JR East/West and third-party companies running at metro-style frequencies.
-In contrast, comparable systems of this type are generally rare in the United States and Canada, where peak hour frequencies are more common.
+Comparable systems can be found in Australia, such as Sydney Trains and Metro Trains Melbourne, and in Japan, where many urban and suburban lines are operated by JR East/West and third-party companies and run at metro-style frequencies.
+In contrast, comparable systems of this type are generally rare in the United States and Canada, where peak-hour frequencies are more common.

-In Asia, the construction of higher speed urban-suburban rail links has gained traction in various countries, such as in India, with the Delhi RRTS, in China, with the Pearl River Delta Metropolitan Region intercity railway, and in South Korea, with the Great Train eXpress system.
+In Asia, the construction of higher-speed urban-suburban rail links has gained traction in various countries, such as in India, with the Delhi RRTS, in China, with the Pearl River Delta Metropolitan Region intercity railway, and in South Korea, with the Great Train eXpress system.
 These systems usually run on dedicated elevated or underground tracks for most of their route and have features comparable to Higher-speed rail.